 But most important, it can be a wonderful tool for people to access your free report.
-If your report is written in a two-dimensional printed format, more than likely you will have it on some diskette.
-Therefore, by having it available via the Internet, people can access your free information and print it themselves at home or the office, without costing any money, time or postage.
+If your report is written in a two-dimensional printed format, more than likely you will have a digital copy.
+Therefore, by having it available via the Internet, people can access your free information and print it themselves at home or the office, without costing any money, time, or postage.

-However, don't make your free report available directly in your homepage.
-Many people who choose to use the multi-step marketing process I described earlier (which I strongly encourage) want the names and addresses of those people coming forward for future follow-up and direct mail possibilities.
+However, don't make your free report available directly on your site.
+Many people who choose to use the multistep marketing process I described earlier (which I strongly encourage) want the names and addresses of those people coming forward for future follow-up and direct mail possibilities.

-In this case, they have a special section of their web page that includes their free report, but it is one to which only people who have a password can access.
-If you use this technique, and people have seen your site or your ad somewhere let alone your free report offer, they can write or email you to obtain their secret, free and time-sensitive password.
+In this case, they have a special section of their site that includes their free report, but it is one to which only people who have a password can access.
+If you use this technique, and people have seen your site or your ad somewhere let alone your free report offer, they can write or email you to obtain their secret, free, and maybe time-sensitive password.

 Once “inside,” they can read your report and do so instantaneously.
 They now have access to useful information and feel part of an elite group of educated members.
-Your newsletter can also be published on the web and made available through password protected access.
+Your newsletter can also be published on the web and made available through password-protected access, too.

 And if your newsletters carry a subscription cost, you can charge people to obtain their password and you can bill them regularly for renewal.
 Again, the possibilities here are endless.
 The web opens many doors for you.

 For example, people who visit your site and read your web page will hopefully want more and come forward to get it.
-But even when only a small portion do, you know in advance that they are much more qualified, which saves you time and effort than trying to “fish in a dried up desert filled with suspects.”
+But even when only a small portion do, you know in advance that they are much more qualified, which saves you time and effort than trying to fish in a dried-up desert filled with unqualified suspects.